ice-wzl/Hacknetics/recon.md

 ````
 - This command tests the /secret/ directory
 - It specifies to use the wordlist `directory-list-2.3-medium.txt`
-- With the `-X` flag it sets gobuster to test for `.txt` file extensions i.e. admin.txt, secret.txt
+- With the `-x` flag it sets gobuster to test for `.txt` file extensions i.e. admin.txt, secret.txt
 ### WpScan
 - Ideal for wordpress sites to find their vulnerable plugins, users, and themes.
 - Default scan runs non intrusive checks which means no accounts will be brute forced and themes and plugins will be enumerated passively.